 - Caramel-Walnut Upside-Down Peanut Butter Banana Cake from Ambitious Kitchen

 - Waffles With Salted Caramel Sauce from Leite's Culinaria

-Banana Napoleons with Warm Caramel Walnut Sauce Recipe © 2007 Emily Luchetti.
+Banana Napoleons with Caramel Walnut Sauce Recipe © 2007 Emily Luchetti.
 Photo © 2007 Sheri Giblin.
 All rights reserved.